project-ocre/project-ocre.github.io/docs/quickstart/firmware/hardware.md

 To flash the Ocre Runtime to your device follow these steps:

-1. Connect your board to your computer.
-2. Open your [serial console](../../quickstart/prerequisites/serial-console/index.md), and connect to your board.
+1. Connect your board to your computer and ensure it's recognized by your serial console.
+(See the **Connecting to the Device** section in the [board support](../../../board-support) guide for your specific board for more details.)
-1. Flash the application to your device:
+2. From your terminal, flash the application to your device:
    ```
    west flash
    ```

-After flashing, restart/reset your board to run the application.
+3. After flashing, restart/reset your board to run the application.
 If successful, you should see the following output on your console:

 ![](../success.png)